Strictly commutative complex orientation theory

 When $E$ is $p$-local, we can say more.
 We find that this tower only changes when $m$ is a power of $p$, and if $E$ is $E(n)$-local the tower is constant after stage $p^n$.
 Moreover, if the coefficient ring $E^*$ is $p$-torsion free, the ability to lift from stage $1$ to stage $p$ is equivalent to a condition on the associated formal group law that was shown necessary by Ando.

 Characteristic classes play a fundamental role in algebraic topology, with the primary example being the family of Chern classes $c_i(\xi) \in H^{2i}(X)$ associated to a complex vector bundle $\xi \to X$.
 Not all generalized cohomology theories possess Chern classes, but they are present in important cases such as complex $K$-theory $K$ and complex bordism theory $MU$.
-In fact, for a cohomology theory $E$ taking values in graded-commutative rings, the following types of information are equivalent: \begin{itemize} \item a choice of characteristic class $c_1(\xi) \in \widetilde E^2(X)$ for complex line bundles $\xi \to X$ such that $c_1(\gamma_1) = 1$ for the canonical line bundle $\gamma_1 \to \mb{CP}^1$; \item a family of characteristic classes $c_i(\xi) \in \widetilde E^{2i}(X)$ for complex vector bundles $\xi \to X$ such that $c_1(\gamma_1) = 1$ and such that the Cartan formula for Whitney sums holds; or \item a natural transformation $MU \to E$ of multiplicative cohomology theories. \end{itemize} In the third case, the natural transformation $MU^{2i}(X) \to E^{2i}(X)$ allows us to push forward the characteristic classes $c_i^{MU}(\xi)$ to classes $c_i^E(\xi)$.
+In fact, for a cohomology theory $E$ taking values in graded-commutative rings, the following types of information are equivalent: \begin{itemize} \item a choice of characteristic class $c_1(\xi) \in \widetilde E^2(X)$ for complex line bundles $\xi \to X$ such that, for the canonical line bundle $\gamma_1 \to \mb{CP}^1$, the isomorphism $\widetilde E^2(\mb{CP}^1) \cong E^0$ carries $c_1(\gamma_1)$ to 1; \item a family of characteristic classes $c_i(\xi) \in \widetilde E^{2i}(X)$ for complex vector bundles $\xi \to X$ satisfying the above formula for $c_1(\gamma_1)$ and such that the Cartan formula for Whitney sums holds; or \item a natural transformation $MU \to E$ of multiplicative cohomology theories. \end{itemize} In the third case, the natural transformation $MU^{2i}(X) \to E^{2i}(X)$ allows us to push forward the characteristic classes $c_i^{MU}(\xi)$ to classes $c_i^E(\xi)$.
 Such a map $MU \to E$ is called a complex orientation of $E$, and as a result $MU$ plays a fundamental role in the theory of Chern classes.

 Moving from the homotopy category to the point-set level, the spectrum $MU$ representing complex bordism is also one of the best known examples of a spectrum with a multiplication which is associative and commutative up to all higher coherences (an $E_\infty$ ring structure).
 If we know that $E$ is also equipped with an $E_\infty$ ring structure, it is natural to ask whether a complex orientation $MU \to E$ can be lifted to a map respecting this $E_\infty$ ring structure (an $E_\infty$ orientation), and what data is necessary to describe this.
 This is a stubborn problem and in prominent cases the answer is unknown, such as when $E$ is a Lubin--Tate spectrum.